-Communism might be in the past and Poland might be in the EU, but some elements of the old times haven’t changed.
+Although communism is in the past and Poland is part of the EU, some elements of the old times haven’t changed.

 One of them is the tradition of the Polish milkbars (called ‘bary mleczne’ in Polish).